 To make the magic happen, you need to supply

-holdOnSelect: true to your floor plan configuration.
-With that option enabled, seats that get selected on will be held automatically for 15 minutes.
+session: continue to your floor plan configuration.
+With that option enabled, a new session is started or a previously started session continues.
+Seats that get selected on will be held automatically for 15 minutes.

 However, that's just one part of the puzzle: it’s important that only the user who selected a seat can actually book it later on.
 For that, you’ll need to use the hold token mechanism.

 It’s important to make sure that only the person who held the seat can actually book it.
 To ensure this, the seats.io renderer will generate a hold token and store it in the browser’s session storage.
 This hold token uniquely identifies the user (or rather: browser) who selected the seat.